 The QA specialist can view the mobile device in action to quickly diagnose any problems, debug logs or record videos.
 The QA specialist and developer in the software process benefit by not having to go back and forward with small and obvious bugs.
 Overall, it is a versatile and useful app for demos, development and testing purposes.

-Jira is the number one tool for the development process, making planning, tracking, reporting and publishing enjoyable for everyone on your team.
+Jira is the number one tool for the development process, making planning, tracking, reporting, and publishing enjoyable for everyone on your team.
 It is flexible in terms of designing and maintaining workflows for all of your product’s needs.
-With it, you can improve process overtime and integrates with other tools seamlessly (we even mentioned one in this article.)
+With it, you can improve the process over time and integrates with other tools seamlessly (we even mentioned one in this article.)

 Thanks to Jira, teams can organize work more efficiently based on and organized around the progress of on-going tasks.
 For certain on-going tasks, the app sports a feature called test sessions which will bring a new level of transparency to any cooperation and keeps everyone on the same page.